CodeLouisville/PythonClassProject/README.md

 # Week 3 Challenge Code Louisville 2017 Python/Django Cohort
-Basic Django Project for the Fall 2017 Python Cohort serving the site from FEWD and extending functionality.
-LouiePizza contains the full Django project.
+Basic Django Project for the Fall 2017 Python Cohort serving the site from FEWD and extending functionality. louie\_pizza contains the full Django project.

 For the original FEWD project see https://github.com/CodeLouisville/May2017-FEWD-Class-Project